marina601/discover-malta/README.md

 ![view-bag-1](readme-files/images/view-bag-1.png) | ![view-bag-2](readme-files/images/view-bag-2.png)

 -	The user will have access to their bag by clicking on the basket icon in the main navbar
--   If there is not items in the bag, a relevant message is displayed on the page with a link to "All Trips Page"
+-   If there are not items in the bag, a relevant message is displayed on the page with a link to "All Trips Page"
 -	The  user is greeted with a heading identifying the page clearly
 -   The Travel Bag Page features a summary of all the trips the user has added their suitcase
--	Each list item icludes trip image, duration, star time, departure location, rating(if applicable), number of tickets selected, price for a specific number of tickets based on their category (adults/children), total ticket quantity, selected booking date and sub total.
+-	Each list item includes trip image, duration, start time, departure location, rating(if applicable), number of tickets selected, the price for a specific number of tickets based on their category (adults/children), total ticket quantity, selected booking date and subtotal.
 -   If the user clicks on the title of the trip, they can have a link to go to "Trip Details Page" to view more information
--	The user is able to modify the date and the number of people selected for the trip
+-	The user can modify the date and the number of people selected for the trip
 -	The user can update their choice by pressing the button “Update”
 -   If the user sets the number of adult tickets to 0, the trip will be automatically deleted from the bag
--   If the user sets the nubmer of adult tickest into negative value, a JavaScript alert is displayed letting the user know they need to have at least 1 adult selected for this trip.
+-   If the user sets the number of adult tickets into the negative value, a JavaScript alert is displayed letting the user know they need to have at least 1 adult selected for this trip.
--   The user is able to set the amount of children tickets to 0, however if the value is going into a negative value, the minus button fades out for 5 seconds.
+-   The user can set the amount of children tickets to 0, however, if the value is going into a negative value, the minus button fades out for 5 seconds.
 -   The minus button fades out for 5 seconds
--   If the user selects more than 8 adult or children tickets, JavaScript alert appears to let the user know they need to get in touch with the site owner for large group bookings.
+-   If the user selects more than 8 adult or children tickets, a JavaScript alert appears to let the user know they need to get in touch with the site owner for large group bookings.
 -   The plus button fades out for 5 seconds
--   The user is able to update the trip date by clicking on their selected date, jQuery date picker opens with current date highlighted and their selected date highlighted in blue.
+-   The user can update the trip date by clicking on their selected date, jQuery date picker opens with the current date highlighted and their selected date highlighted in blue.
 -   Once the user pressed on "Update" the page refreshes and the new totals are calculated and displayed.
--   Once the user presses on "Delete" button, modal is triggered, on the confirmation is recieved the trip is removed from the bag.
+-   Once the user presses on the "Delete" button, modal is triggered, on the confirmation is received the trip is removed from the bag.
--   The number of tickets which have been deleted goes back to the total trip number of tickets available to purchase.
+-   The number of tickets that have been deleted goes back to the total trip number of tickets available to purchase.
--   Toast notification provides feedback to user on update and delete functionality.
+-   Toast notification provides feedback to users on update and delete functionality.
--	The user is able to see the grand total of their order on this page and below the icon of suitcase in the navigation menu.
+-	The user can see the total of their order on this page and below the icon of a suitcase in the
--	Two button at the bottom of the page “Keep Shopping” which will redirect the user to the trips page or “Proceed To Secure Checkout” which will take the user to the next page “Checkout”
+-	Two buttons at the bottom of the page “Keep Shopping” which will redirect the user to the trips page or “Proceed To Secure Checkout” which will take the user to the next page “Checkout”
--   On the mobile screen view the "Checkout Button" is positioned at the top of the page and has `position: stiky`, this feature has been added as the trip summary can get quite big and the user may not want to scroll to the bottom of the page to find a checkout button.
+-   On the mobile screen view the "Checkout Button" is positioned at the top of the page and has `position: sticky`, this feature has been added as the trip summary can get quite big and the user may not want to scroll to the bottom of the page to find a checkout button.

 ##### back to [content](#table-of-content)